hozumi/clj-conv-path/README.md

 # clj-conv-path

-clj-conv-path is a Clojure utility that converts absolute path into relative path.
+clj-conv-path is a Clojure utility which converts absolute path into relative path.

 ## Usage